SanazSafaei/price-catalog/README.md

 pip install -r requirements.txt
 ```

-For running tests in command line you can use this command:
+For running tests in the command line you can use this command:

 ```bash
 coverage run -m unittest discover tests
 ```

-For getting coverage reports you can run this command (you can also find the result on the end of this document) :
+Here's the command to run for coverage reports (also available at the end of the document):

 ```bash
 coverage report -m
 #or